BojanaArsovska/TDTA/README.md

 | cog_complexity | FLOAT | The file's cognitive complexity |

+Stores the percentage of legacy code for each file.

 ### author_contrib

-Stores the association of an author with all the files they have contributed to in the repository.

 | Column | Type | Description |
 | --- | --- | --- |